George scores 32 as Pacers beat Pistons 121-116 (Jan 03, 2017) | FOX Sports

 Detroit also shot well, hitting 57 percent of its shots, but couldn’t keep up despite 13 points from Jackson.

+”It is like we only play defense when we are down,” Jackson said. ”We wait until we’re back into a corner to apply any pressure, so we’re always playing from behind.”

-Jackson’s jumper early in the third cut the lead to 73-72 and prompted a timeout from Indiana coach Nate McMillan.
-Jackson’s alley-oop to Drummond tied the game at 77, and it was 92-all going into the fourth quarter.
+Jackson’s jumper early in the third cut the lead to 73-72 and prompted a timeout by Indiana coach Nate McMillan.
+Jackson’s alley-oop to Drummond tied the game at 77, and it was 92-all going into the fourth.

+”They got hot and started knocking down a lot of shots,” McMillan said. ”We were able to keep ourselves in the game and finally get some stops.”

 TIP-INS